andrasq/node-docs/qtimeit.md

 the test function per second), stats about each run, and the relative rate of each test compared to the rate of the first test run.

-The repoted times are roughly the same as when run by count; the differences are partly due to `bench` internals (a work in progress, see Todo below) and partly possibly to heap effects since the heap contents are affected by the prior tests.
+The reported times are roughly the same as when run by count; the differences are partly due to `bench` internals (a work in progress, see Todo below) and partly possibly to heap effects since the heap contents are affected by the prior tests.